jkot16/jkot16/README.md

 If it runs in the cloud, sends an alert, and doesn’t need babysitting — it’s probably my kind of project 😇

+And when it faces real users, I want it to feel clear, simple, and actually helpful.

 ---

 ## Skills Overview